 5. Capacity building is critical to the ISSB’s success

 During consultation on the ISSB standards, companies responded that there is a range of preparedness to use the standards, and that in particular, smaller companies and those in emerging markets need more support to apply the standards.
 In response, the ISSB decided to develop application guidance, illustrative guidance, and examples, and to introduce transition reliefs to reduce the burden on companies.
 These reliefs include phase-in periods, and basic/advanced reporting requirements based on a company’s resources (proportionate requirements).T.
 Rowe Price Vice President and Director of Corporate ESG Gabriela Infante emphasized how critical this is.
 “Not everyone’s sustainability reporting journey will look the same – that’s a fact.
 I will tell you candidly that not everyone has this figured out – this is not only normal, it’s natural.
-The fact that ISSB has pledged to publishing guidance, and to recognizing there are different levels of preparedness and capability to apply S1 and S2, is really crucial for this work to ultimately be embraced globally.”
+The fact that ISSB has pledged to publishing guidance, and to recognising there are different levels of preparedness and capability to apply S1 and S2, is really crucial for this work to ultimately be embraced globally.”

 6. Work to advance integrated reporting remains underway